Sachin04t/Meat-the-Economy/README.md

 1. Kaizia: I am a Computer Science major with a minor in Biology and my favorite meat dish is Steak.
 2. Yeabsera: I am a Data Science and Political Science major with a minor in Public Policy Analysis and my favorite meat dish is Tibs(Ethiopian dish).
 3. Adham: I am a Data Science major and my favorite meat dish is Crab Legs.
-4. Sachin: I am Computer Science major and my favorite meat is pork belly
+4. Sachin: I am Computer Science major and my favorite meat dish right now is crispy pork belly.

 Thanks for helping make the Meatmerizor sizzle! 🔥
 </details>